dannotsys/Hypercubus.Mapping/README.md

 ### Usage

-All the configured mappings are managed by the `Hypercubus.Mapping.Mapper` class.
+All the configured mapping is managed by the `Hypercubus.Mapping.Mapper` class.
 You can use it with your favorite dependency injection framework to inject the mapper instance in your controller classes for example.\
 &nbsp;

 #### Configuration